Jimbo994/ProgrammeerProject/PROCESS.md

 made some progress but still not completely working. still needs to be done: deleting of groups (perhaps deleting of user as well)

+Managed to solve the deleting of group.
+Now it deletes everything that has to be deleted properly!

+So still left: Deleting of user, making it possible for a user to enter a group or leave a group after creation?
+And fixing ListView problem..

+#Day18